Smooth Signature Change as a Mechanism for Singularity Avoidance in BTZ Black Holes: Linear Stability and Quasinormal Modes

-A physically viable spacetime geometry must remain stable under perturbations and support consistent propagation of quantum fields.
-In this section, we perform a comprehensive stability analysis of the signature-changing BTZ geometry against gravitational perturbations and investigate the behavior of quantum scalar fields, serving as crucial tests for the physical robustness of our construction.
+A physically viable spacetime geometry must not only resolve singularities but also remain stable under small perturbations.
+In this section, we analyze the linear stability of our smooth signature-changing BTZ geometry against gravitational perturbations.
+We derive the master equation governing the perturbations, compute the effective potential, and analyze the quasinormal mode spectrum.
+We find that all modes exhibit exponential decay ($\operatorname{Im}(\omega) < 0$), confirming the linear stability of the geometry.